martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 ## WebTransport WebSocket Protocol Version Registry

-This specification establishes a new IANA registry for WebTransort Protocol Version names, intended for use with the WebSocket WebTransport Protocol, in alignment with the principles outlined in RFC 5226 [RFC5226].
+This specification establishes a new IANA registry for WebTransort Protocol Version names, intended for use with the WebSocket WebTransport Protocol, in alignment with the principles outlined in {{RFC5226}}.

-As part of this registry, IANA manages the following information (similar to [WEBSOCKET] versions):
+As part of this registry, IANA manages the following information (similar to {{WEBSOCKET}} versions):

    Version String
-      The version string name as part of the subprotocol defined in [the previous section](#websocket_subprotocol_name_registry) and the [Connection and version negotiation](#connection_and_version_negotiation).
+      The version string name as part of the subprotocol defined in {{#websocket_subprotocol_name_registry}} and {{#connection_and_version_negotiation}}.
 The value must only include alphanumeric characters.

    Reference
       The RFC requesting a new version number or a draft name with